aic-sri-international/praise-wm/README.md

 1. Run the following from the command line

         ./gradlew yarnSetup yarn deploy
-1. Start the praisewm application
+1. Start the praise-wm application

         java -jar build/libs/praisewm-1.0-all.jar

-1. Access the praisewm application using a browser
+1. Access the praise-wm application using a browser

         https://localhost:4567